zayunsna/LetStudy_CPP/README.md

 # LetStudy_CPP
-Let's study C++ and logging for the future!
+Let's study C++ and make a log for the future!